afroditeapp/afrodite-backend/docs/account.md

 Initial admin must be set from the server settings.
 This admin has 'admin_modify_capablities' and 'admin_setup_possible' capablities.

+Terms of Service updates are notified early using email, so no need to save accepted version to the server.

 ## Initial setup

 When user account is in this state the app launches to the account setup screen.